d9pouces/django-floor/doc/source/settings.rst

 By default, Django uses a single Python file for all settings.
 However, these settings could be organized into three categories:

-  * settings that are very common and that can be kept as-is for any project (`USE_TZ = True` or `MEDIA_URL = '/media/'`),
+  * settings that are very common and that can be kept as-is for most projects (`USE_TZ = True` or `MEDIA_URL = '/media/'`),
   * settings that are specific to your project but common to all instances of your project (like `INSTALLED_APPS`),
   * settings that are installation-dependent (`DATABASE_PASSWORD`, …)

-You usually have to maintain at least two versions of the same file (dev and prod, or one that is versionned and the other one for prod), with the risk of desynchronized files.
+You usually have to maintain at least two versions of the same settings file (dev and prod, or one that is versionned and the other one for prod), with the risk of desynchronized files.

 On the contrary, DjangoFloor allows to dynamically merge several files to define your settings: